KevinMarquette/kevinmarquette.github.io/_draft/DSL Design Patterns.md

         return $State
     }

-This could alias be done by creating an alias on `Write-Output`.
+This could be done by creating an alias on `Write-Output`.

-# Hashtable passthru

-You can also use a DSL to collect more information for use in the module.
-You can have it build and return a `[hashtable]` of your values.

-    function Get-State
-    {
-        [cmdletbinding()]
-        param(
-            $State,

-            [scriptblock]
-            $StateScript
-        )
-        return $PSBoundParameters
-    }

-The idea with using a passthru type of command is that something else will be collecting this data and processing it.

-# Simple template
+## Simple template

-TThe idea behind a template is that you accept basic parameters, pass them into a template and return the resulting text.
+The idea behind a template is that you accept basic parameters, pass them into a template and return the resulting text.
 Our RdcServer command from the last post is a good example of that.

     function Get-RdcServer
     {